Wounds Both Old and New

 With a cry of mingled pain and sorrow, Lin tore loose from Korra's embrace and slapped the young avatar across the face.
 "Don't insult me with your lies!
 You don't give a pigeon-rat's ass about me, and you never did.
 How could you?
 How could you possibly have any interest in an old, plain has-been when you have a young firebender panting at your heels?
 Even though he seems to have a wandering heart...never mind that I would have been loyal to you."

 "Lin, I know you can use your seismic sense to tell if people are lying, so you know I'm telling the truth!
 I love you.
 I just...I love Mako too.
 I didn't know it was possible, but I can't choose between the two of you.
 I mean, with Mako, we're two clueless teenagers trying to figure everything out and trying to hold on to each other, but you're completely different.
 You're accomplished and kind of intimidating, but you make me feel safe and special."
-Korra paused to pull a fistful of water from the air and heal her cheek, where a bruise had been burgeoning.
+Korra paused to pull a fistful of water from a nearby puddle and heal her cheek, where a bruise had been burgeoning.
 Lin felt a stab of guilt.
 "I was scared to talk to you after Mako and I got together.
 I thought you'd be mad."

 "You're damn right I am!"